ledestin/blog/_posts/2022-02-16-an-unsatistying-escape.markdown

 Because, I still felt like I was **punched in the gut**, when I needed to do something, outside of watching YouTube 😭.

+Would you choose watching YouTube over being punched in the gut?
+I did.

 ## Trying to follow my passion

-Half a year later, I learned how to to stop feeling like I'm punched in the gut.
+Half a year later, I learned how to to stop figuratively punching myself in the gut.

 Punching worked like this.
 If I wanted to read a book, I'd instead do something I didn't want to do, like reading email.
 Because, **that was productive**.
 And,